AbdulSohail018/Analysis-of-Moderation-of-VTuber-Streams/README.md

 ## 📫 Support

-For support, please contact our team or open an issue in the repository.
+For support, please contact or open an issue in the repository.

 ---